 As an example of usability, the risk assessment maps from the simple overlay analysis (method 1, 20 × 20 m grid cells) and the ‘hot spot analysis’ (method 2) have been combined with the existing drainage system.
 A ‘near-analysis’ with 3 m radii of areas in dual hazard and pipelines intersect shows areas where the drainage system is under great pressure when heavy and rapid rainfall or a storm surge occurs (Figure 10).
 This is standard procedure within water management (Marsalek & Chocat 2002; Marsalek et al. 2006).
 However, this study shows the connected drainage pipes and manholes that in addition to high water pressure and excess surface water are prone to ground subsidence that may cause damage and disconnect the pipes (Figure 10).
 In these areas, it is expected that the drainage system has a greater need for maintenance and thereby costs.

-Figure 11 compares all methods, where (A) displays the raw data where blue colour shows flooding and red colour shows subsidence.
+Figure 11 compares all methods, where (A) displays the raw data where blue colour shows flooding and red colour shows subsidence (the colour figures can be viewed in the online version of the article).
 This visualization indicates that the larger parts of the city are influenced by flooding or subsidence, or both.
 Comparing the two methods: (1) simple grid overlay and (2) ‘hot spot analysis’ (Figure 11), the best choice of the method depends on the end-use.
 Method 1 uses input data raw and has no regard to the size of areas flooded or the density or degree of subsidence.
 Consequently, the result for Bergen marks areas on almost all buildings in the study area (Figures 8 and 11(b)).
 When using small grid sizes and without consideration of nearby objects, there is a risk of overlooking relevant areas.
 There is no prioritizing, and one can argue whether this map result is of any benefit to Bergen's decision-makers other than seeing that there are large areas of dual hazard.
 It may also contribute to a loss of information due to the cartographic overlay of the input dataset (Figure 11(a)).
 Nonetheless, the result does suggest that there is a need for general guidelines for city management and building owners.
 At this level of detail, and if the target user group was property owners, the method can focus on buildings that are prone to flood and subsidence.
 A ‘near-analysis’ would possibly be a better alternative as exemplified with pipelines in Figure 10.
 The results from the ‘hot spot analysis’ (method 2) are more selective and areas are clearly prioritized (Figure 11(c)).
 For scientific research on the relationship between flooding and subsidence, or for the municipality to select areas for greater follow-up, this method gives significant results for the clearest selection of areas (Figures 9 and 11).

 Risk assessment as a tool for end-users